bethft/hcde-410-final/README.md

 About this research: :

 My research goal is to understand how the pandemic has affected child mortality around the world looking a different countries.
 This research takes in 2 data sets that look at the number of deaths in children of specific ages and counties as well as death causes.
+This data analysis reviews different factors such as age, diseases, location and frequency statistics to determine the extent of child m

 Data set links:
 https://genderdata.worldbank.org/en/indicator/sp-dyn-imrt-in?view=trend&geos=WLD